 The breeding herd consists of purchased livestock and livestock raised on the ranch.
 Purchased livestock are initially recorded at cost.
 The cost of livestock raised is based on the accumulated cost of developing such livestock for production use.
 Livestock is considered mature at two years of age.
 Depreciation is computed using the straight-line method over their estimated lives of 5 years.
-Depreciation expense for the year ended December 31, 2014 and 2013, was \$52,720 and \$45,722, respectively.
+Depreciation expense for the years ended December 31, 2015 and 2014, was \$48,125 and \$52,720, respectively.